Liberty Holden - Founding Father and Bratenahl's First Mayor

-Holden purchased the financially distressed Cleveland Plain Dealer from William W. Armstrong in 1885 and launched the morning Plain Dealer after purchasing the Cleveland Herald and dividing its assets with the Cleveland Leader.
+Holden purchased the financially distressed Cleveland Plain Dealer from William W. Armstrong on January 2, 1885, and launched the morning Plain Dealer after purchasing the Cleveland Herald and dividing its assets with the Cleveland Leader.
 Holden made the combined papers the evening, morning, and Sunday Plain Dealer.
 Holden personally operated the newspaper until 1898.

-Managing the several Holden trusts was a full-time job, with each trust having a separate trustee.
-The mining properties, largely Island Creek and Pond Creek Coal companies, had been separated from the real estate and newspaper and left mostly to his son, Albert, and Albert's two daughters.
-Guerdon and the four daughters received a trust containing the newspaper and real estate properties.
+Managing the several Holden trusts was a full-time job, with each trust having its trustee.
+The rich mining properties, largely Island Creek and Pond Creek Coal Companies had been separated from the real estate and newspaper and left mainly to his son, Albert, and Albert’s two daughters, Emery May and Katherine.

 The newspaper and real estate property were left in trust on August 21, 1913, to the younger son, Guerdon, and four daughters, Roberta, Delia, Emery, and Gertrude.